Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

 At this point, the configuration is as shown in Figure~\ref{fig:Lemma-1-E}.
 It is sorted to depth \(m+1\) on the left, and to depth \(m\) on the right.
 It follows from Lemma~\ref{Lemma1} that every arrow in the dashed box has depth greater or equal to \(m\).
 In fact, every arrow in the dashed box has \(\wtp \geq m+1\) on the left of the permutation, and \(\wtm\geq m+1\) on the right.
 To see this, note that when we apply Lemma~\ref{Lemma1}, the strands in each bundle used in the proof run parallel for \(m\) steps to the left.
 Finally, since the configuration is sorted, we see that \(\wtp \neq -(m+1)\) for arrows on the left, and \(\wtp \neq -m\) for arrows on the right.
 In summary, the weights in the new configuration are as shown in the figure.

 In the process of applying Lemma~\ref{Lemma1}, we may have created some new arrows with \(\wtp = m\) in the right-hand side of the dashed region.
-Since the right-hand arrowbox in the 1-handle is sorted to depth \(m\), these can now be removed just as in Step 1.
+Since the right-hand arrowbox in the 1-handle is sorted to depth \(m\), these can now be removed just as in Step 2.

-Consider the arrow in \(A\) which is closest to the cornerbox.
-This arrow has \(|\wtp| \geq m+1 \geq 2\), so we can slide it through the cornerbox to obtain a new configuration.
+Consider the arrow in \(A\) which is closest to the corner box.
+This arrow has \(|\wtp| \geq m+1 \geq 2\), so we can slide it through the corner box to obtain a new configuration.
 In its old position, the arrow had \(|\wtm| \geq m\), so the new arrow will have \(|\wtp| \geq m+1\).
 Similarly, the old arrow had \(\wtp = m+1\) or \(|\wtp|>m+1\), so the new arrow will have \(\wtm = m\) or \(|\wtm|>m\).
 Repeating this operation for each arrow in \(A\), we eventually arrive at a depth \(m\) configuration in which we have slid every arrow out of \(A\).

 Summarising our progress to this point: we have removed all arrows with \(\wtp=-m\) or \(\wtm=-m\) from our chosen arrowbox \(A\) without adding any new arrows with \(\wtp = -m\) or $\wtm=-m$ in any of the other arrowboxes.
 Therefore, by repeating this sequence of steps on each arrowbox, we arrive at a depth \(m\) configuration of curves in which there are no crossover arrows with $\wtp=-m$ or $\wtm=-m$.